Theodor Elsenhans

-Theodor Elsenhans (1862-1918) was a German psychologist and neo-Kantian philosopher.
+Theodor Elsenhans ([ˈɛlzənhans]; 7 March 1862 – 3 January 1918) was a German psychologist and neo-Kantian philosopher.
+He was born in Stuttgart and died in Dresden.

 Life

 Elsenhans started studying theology at the University of Tübingen, but became interested in philosophy.
 He received his doctorate in 1885.
 In 1902 he completed his Habilitationsschrift at Heidelberg University, with a monograph on Kant and the post-Kantian Jakob Friedrich Fries.
 In 1908 he took up a professorship at Dresden University, where he continued to work on epistemology.